lucasfrsi/react-template-ts/docs/DEVELOPER.md

 # Developer's Guide

-This document will guide you on how to set up your development environment as well as how to work with this project and the packages it uses.
+This document will guide you on how to set up your development environment as well as how to work with this project.

-## Table of Contents

-### General
+**Table of Contents**

 - [Creating a repository from a template](#creating-a-repository-from-a-template)
 - [Prerequisite software](#prerequisite-software)